 Nicolas has dedicated more than 15 years to software architecture, with a primary focus on Java, Java EE, and Spring.

 He uses his experience to teach at higher education institutes, acts as a trainer to share his profound knowledge and experience, as well as authoring books on integration testing.

-An honourable mention.
-As the Chief Architect of the Java Platform Group at Oracle, Mark certainly deserves a spot on this list of people to follow.
+An honourable mention for Mark, who, as the Chief Architect of the Java Platform Group at Oracle, certainly deserves a spot on this list of people to follow.